LGBTQ culture in the Southern United States: Women in print movement

-The women in the print movement were most prominent between the 1970s and 1990s.
+The women in print movement was most prominent between the 1970s and 1990s.
 The movement promoted print and literature as a means of communication and liberation.
 Queer people and queer/feminist topics have historically not been included in literature and the women in print movement worked to change that through its explicitly queer feminist writing.
 The vast majority of the print was either self-published or published through an explicitly feminist publishing company, such as Nadia Press.
-The forms of print included: journals, paperbacks, zines, newsletters, underground publications, etc. Although the movement wasn't explicitly Southern, it was still prominent in the South.
+The forms of print included journals, paperbacks, zines, newsletters, and underground publications.
+Although the movement wasn't explicitly Southern, it was still prominent in the South.
 The existence of underground print in the South allowed queer people to organize, and share ideas, stories, and experiences without the danger and social scrutiny associated with mainstream print.